Flux Simulator Tool

 While the simulator tool is powerful, it has some limitations to be aware of:

-• Certain specialized SPICE models may not be available
+• Certain specialized or proprietary SPICE models may not be available in the built-in model library

-• Large simulations may take longer to process
+• Very large circuits with many components may take longer to simulate

-The simulator tool works well with other Copilot capabilities:
+The simulator tool works well with other Flux chat capabilities:

 Type to search, ESC to discard